Milkdown/milkdown/website/pages/core-modules/core/index.md

 4. Call `create` method on Editor to finish.
    This will return a Promise wrapping the editor instance.
 When the promise resolves, the editor will be usable.

+Optional:

+-   Call `action` to execute some action on the editor **after the editor has been created**.
+-   Call `remove` to remove one or more plugins.

 ## Internal Ctx

 The core module provides several plugins.